 - Totally Radical: Played for Laughs; at the end of a string of auditions for bad roles, Mia painfully reads the line "No, you be trippin'."

 - Truck Driver's Gear Change: During the climax of "Audition" the pitch shifts four semitones up from F to A.

 - Two-Timer Date: Mia runs out on a dinner date with Greg to go see Rebel Without a Cause with Sebastian.
 Later subverted, when Sebastian attends a photo shoot with his band and misses the premiere of Mia's one-woman stage show.

 - Unwitting Instigator of Doom: Keith.
 His offer to Sebastian is the start of his relationship's downfall.

-- Wham Line: "You're just an actress."
+- Wham Line: "Maybe you just liked me when I was on my ass 'cause it made you feel better about yourself."
 The silence between Mia and Sebastian indicates Sebastian knows he went too far.
 It's even given an appropriate visual metaphor with the dish Sebastian was cooking in the oven burning and setting off the smoke alarm.

 - Wham Shot: The five years Time Skip in the epilogue shows Mia becoming a famous celebrity living happily in a large villa.
 When she got home, she walks over to and kisses her husband... who is not Sebastian, having a little child with him to boot.